Gustavo-michel/HandMotion/README.md

 [View Releases](https://github.com/Gustavo-michel/HandMotion/releases)

 ## Technologies Used
-Python: Programming language used for project development.
+- Python: Programming language used for project development.

-OpenCV: Library used for video capture and image processing.
+- OpenCV: Library used for video capture and image processing.

+- Tensorflow: Library to load the model and predict gestures.

+- Numpy: Library to deal with arrays and mathematical things.

-MediaPipe: Google's framework used for hand detection and tracking.
+- MediaPipe: Google's framework used for hand detection and tracking.

-PyAutoGUI: Library used for mouse control on the operating system.
+- PyAutoGUI: Library used for mouse control on the operating system.

 ## Features
-Real-Time Hand Detection: The project uses the webcam to capture real-time video and track the user's hand.
+- Real-Time Hand Detection: The project uses the webcam to capture real-time video and track the user's hand.

-Cursor Control: The hand movement detected by MediaPipe is mapped to the computer screen.
-The index finger (point 9 in MediaPipe) is used to move the mouse cursor.
+- Cursor Control: The hand movement detected by MediaPipe is mapped to the computer screen. the center point of hand (point 9 in MediaPipe) is used to move the mouse cursor with  aspecific gesture (e.g., leave your hand open).

+- Left-Click Gesture: A specific gesture (e.g., closing all fingers) triggers a left mouse click.

-Click Execution: A specific gesture (all fingers closed) triggers a mouse click.
+- Right-Click Gesture: A distinct gesture (e.g., lifting the thumb and thumb while keeping the other fingers closed) triggers a right mouse click.

-Safety Margin: A "safety margin" adjustment prevents the cursor from moving beyond the edges of the screen.

-Executable Generation: The project can be packaged as an executable to facilitate execution on different machines without the need to configure Python dependencies.
+- Next Tab Gesture: A gesture (e.g., make a right arrow) allows you to navigate to the next tab in your browser or application.

+- Previous Tab Gesture: A gesture (e.g., make a left arrow) allows you to navigate to the previous tab in your browser or application.

+- Page Up Gesture: A gesture (e.g., moving the hand upward) scrolls the page up.

+- Page Down Gesture: A gesture (e.g., moving the hand downward) scrolls the page down.

+Note: Detailed instructions on how to perform all gestures are provided in the  [User Guide](Shortly!).
+Make sure to refer to it for a seamless experience!

 ## Setup and Installation
-### Requirements
+### Requirements (for developers)
-Python 3.8 or higher (Python 3.12 recommended)
+Python 3.8 or higher (Python 3.12 recommended). requirements.txt libraries.